antvis/G2/site/docs/manual/extra-topics/experimental-spec-api.en.md

 ## Compare

 It can be found that the initialization of the chart instance and the final rendering of the two APIs are the same, but the way of declaring the visualization in between is different.
-Next, let's take a brief look at the similarities and differences between the two.
+Next, let's take a brief look at the similarities and differences between the two methods.

 The Functional API is implemented based on Spec API.
 In simple terms, each Chart instance has an options object.
 Functional API generates this options object through a series of methods, while Spec API directly sets this options object.
 No matter which form of API it is, G2 will directly render the current options in the end, so the ability of the two to declare visualization is completely equivalent.